bearbin/BearHomes/doc/savehandlers.md

  1. Success (bool). `true` if successful and `false` otherwise.
  2. Error Message (string).
 The message if there was an error, `nil` if there was no error.
  3. Homes (list).
 The names of the homes of the user, in a list.
+This is just an empty list if the player does not have any homes.

 ### Setup / Main Function